Ashley Flowers’ ‘It’s a Wonderful Lie’ is hilariously calling BS on those perfect holiday newsletters

 Ashley Flowers (yes, Ashley Flowers of “Crime Junkie“) and her comedian friends Holly Laurent and Greg Hess have gathered these holiday newsletters to read aloud.
 From the humble-brags of just how incredible their year was, to sharing way too much information about their foot fungus problem, “It’s a Wonderful Lie” is either calling BS or cackling at the mess behind these perfect holiday newsletters.

-While it premiered in 2020 with just 12 episodes, thankfully, “It’s a Wonderful Lie” did not stick to that original plan, because they are back in 2021 with even more unhinged Christmas newsletters.
-Episodes are a short and sweet 20 minutes, even though we often wish they were longer, and it’s truly one of the most unique podcasts you’ll ever come across.
+While it premiered in 2020 with just 12 episodes, thankfully, “It’s a Wonderful Lie” did not stick to that original plan, because they released more episodes in 2021 with even more unhinged Christmas newsletters.
+Episodes are a short and sweet 20 minutes, even though we often wish they were longer, and it’s one of the most unique holiday podcasts you’ll come across.

 Each episode starts as you would expect any podcast about the film It’s a Wonderful Life to start, which is probably confusing to anyone who read the title of the podcast wrong.
 A narrator begins the show in an old Transatlantic accent over twinkling Christmas bells before sarcastically introducing us to the premise of the show, which is to roast (or, honestly, fall in love with) the people who write Christmas newsletters.